donovanwhite/Fabric-CICD-Framework/README.md

-# Microsoft Fabric CI/CD Migration Framework - PROVEN WORKING SOLUTION
+# Microsoft Fabric CI/CD Migration Framework

 🎉 **SUCCESS!** This framework has been thoroughly tested and proven to work with real Azure DevOps repositories.